10 MMA Strike Techniques You Need To Learn

 The sixth technique is the front kick.
 Now, this kick is similar but not to be confused with the push kick.
 The only difference is that this kick is landed with the balls of the toes and not the underside of the foot.

 In addition, it is thrown as a quick snap and not a push Landing.
 This technique to the solar plexus can result in taking the wind out of your opponent and trust me, I know because I’ve had it done to me and it sucks.

 This kick can also be thrown at the head if you’re flexible enough and it has the power to end the fight.
 Just check these two awesome examples of Conor McGregor using it brilliantly against Chad Mendes and Anderson Silva and you’ll see.

 The seventh technique is the knee strike.
 This is an awesome technique that can be used in so many variations from clinches to standing to even in the air.
 The knee is effective and Devastating.
 The knee is self-explanatory.

-However, Utilizing correct hip rotation and head position really accentuate the power and make this technique fight-ending yet again Watch Anderson Silva for an example of how to throw the strike in many ways
+However, Utilizing correct hip rotation and head position accentuates the power and makes this technique fight-ending yet again Watch Anderson Silva for an example of how to throw the strike in many ways

 The ninth technique is the elbow.
 The elbow is similar to the hook except you of course only use half your arm, but due to the compact nature of this strike, it makes it one of the most powerful strikes in MMA.
 Not only can it end a fight in terms of power, but the elbow is sharp as well.